 Firstly, the formation of muscle and fat is not the same.
 Muscle contains numerous elastic fibers that bundle tightly together, whereas fat comprises fatty acid tails and glycerol backbones.

-Secondly, muscle is much denser in the formulation and hence, takes up quite less space than fat.
+Secondly, muscle is much denser in the formulation and takes up quite less space than fat.
 Hence, if you compare 5 pounds of fat with 5 pounds of muscle, the former will occupy almost four-fifths of extra space than the latter.

 Since muscle is denser in formulation than fat, if you compare equal size portions of the two, the muscle will weigh more than fat.
 Usually, the weight of 1-liter muscle is approximately 2.3 pounds, whereas the weight of 1-liter fat is approximately 1.98 pounds.

 For this reason, if you compare two people with the same weight and height, the one with a higher fat percentage will need a larger-sized outfit.

 Finally, when it comes to the calorie-burning capacity of the two, a pound of muscle tissue burns about 8-10 calories, whereas a pound of fat burns about 2-3 calories.
 If you want to gain 3-5 pounds of muscle within a span of 3-4 months through a daily strength training workout session, you need to burn at least 15-30 calories every day.

 What are the Health Benefits of Body Muscles?

 Here are some health benefits of body muscles that you need to know:

 - The first benefit will be creating a more muscular physique.

 - The more muscle you grow, the risk of injury will reduce.